mauriciovigolo/file-matcher/README.md

 During the file search, the following events are emitted:
 ### Events emmitted while filtering by filename and file attributes:
-* `preSearchDirectory` - Root directory is visited and the search is beginning.
+* `preSearchDirectory` - Emitted on before visiting the directory / subdirectories.
 Returns the directory.
-* `initSearchSubDirectory` - Emitted when the search is recursive and the search execution is starting to looking for files in a new subdirectory.
-Returns the subdirectory.
 * `endSearchSubDirectory` - The search inside a subdirectory was completed.
 Returns the parent dir and the promise resolve.
 Don't mess this promise resolve, otherwise you search could not continue.
 * `endSearchDirectory` - Search by filename and file attributes was completed.
 Returns the directory name and the total of found files.
 ### Event emmitted while filtering by file content using the regex